alessandrocavalli/camunda-ldap-synology/README.md

 ### Laptop configuration:

 Make sure you modify your hosts file to map your synology nas to ldap.server (ie: 192.168.1.34     ldap.server)

+### yaml configuration:

+Change security.ldap.managerPassword which needs to be the same than the one configured on your ldap server